 Yes, a font is a very silly thing to get worked up about, but it’s always good to know if your business can avoid being the butt of a joke.
 And as Holly Combs, one of the founders of the aforementioned BanComicSans.com put it, in some cases using Comic Sans is “like turning up to a black-tie event in a clown costume.”

-Over twenty years have passed, and – at least to some people – Comic Sans looks as out of place in 2016 as a Mr. Blobby comeback album or one of those massive mobile phones from ‘Saved By The Bell’.
+Over twenty years have passed, and – at least to some people – Comic Sans looks as out of place today as a Mr. Blobby comeback album or one of those massive mobile phones from ‘Saved By The Bell’.

 An endless list of attractive and informal alternative fonts are now easily available online at the click of a button.
-Seeing a shop sign or business card in Comic Sans in today’s day and age gives the impression that the ‘designer’ simply could not be bothered to spend a few minutes looking for a less dated and overused option.
+Seeing a shop sign or business card in Comic Sans in the modern age gives the impression that the ‘designer’ simply could not be bothered to spend a few minutes looking for a less dated and overused option.

 What does that sort of nonchalance say about your small business right off the bat?
 As the cliché goes, you only have one chance to make a good first impression.
 Given the option, do you really want your company communications to look like an advert for a church jumble sale, or one of those weird ‘doge’ memes?